Strategies for Addressing Global White Supremacists

 White supremacists are a growing threat in many parts of the world today.
 It now appears evident that a large, interconnected, transnational network exists.
 This bi-partisan issue is being addressed by leaders in Congress and the Administration, including multiple congressional hearings, and the April 2020 State Department designation of the Russian Imperialist Movement (RIM) as a terrorist organization.
 But more can and should be done.

-Strategies for Addressing Global White Supremacists explores the evolution and growth of white supremacist ideology, the similarities and differences with jihadist threats, U.S. policy options and recommendations for the private sector.
+Strategies for Addressing Global White Supremacists explored the evolution and growth of white supremacist ideology, the similarities and differences with jihadist threats, U.S. policy options and recommendations for the private sector.

 Representative Max Rose